amanRathod/E-commerce-API/README.md

   - All user type can update their personal data and reset password
   - Supplier can register and get verified by admin
   - Admin/ Supplier can add products
-  - User can browse products, can checkout, items in the cart and order a product
+  - User can browse products, can checkout, items in the cart
+  - User can also order a product, accept or cancel a product
   - Supplier can view order placed
   - Admin can delete any illegal product (against company policy)